helvm/helma/docs/README.md

-# 🔧 🎨 HelMA - Haskellish Esoteric Little Minimal Automaton for Esoteric Languages implemented in Haskell
+# 🔧 🎨 HelMA - Haskellish Esoteric Limited Minimal Automaton for Esoteric Languages implemented in Haskell

+*One Automaton to rule them all, One Automaton to find them, One Automaton to bring them all and in the rainbow bind them.*

 **🔧 🎨 HelMA** is first part of [HelVM](http://helvm.github.io/) project and implementation of:
 * **🧑‍🔧 🧑‍🎨 HAMALAM** - Holistic Actual Minimalist Languages of Automatic Machine.